4awpawz/fusion.ssg/README.md

 ## Current Status

-The project is still in its alpha/prerelease stage.
-One or more _Beta releases_ will follow and should be considered _unstable_ and _transient_.
+The project is still in its Alpha/prerelease stage.
+One or more _Beta releases_ will follow and both Alpha and Beta releases should be considered _unstable_ and _transient_.
 While in Beta, features and implementations might change dramatically and this should be considered the norm.

+## Versioning

+fusion will use [semantic versioning](https://semver.org/) and will distinguish between _development_ builds and _release_ builds by their major version numbers
+  1. Odd major version number are to be considered development versions.
+  1. Even major version number are to be considered release versions.

 ### What Has Already Been Implemented